Inkdecker/Inktyping/README.md

 4 - Select **"Single output"** to store all the sentences into a single files, **"All output"** to produce additional files for each individual keywords.

-5 - Click "OK", the extracted sentences will be stored inside the **text_preset/ folder**, the sentences separated by an empty line.
+5 - Click "OK", the extracted sentences will be stored inside the **text_preset/** folder, the sentences separated by an empty line.

 ## Troubleshooting
 - Delete the **session_settings.txt** to reset settings and shortcuts.